 Tasting Room

-Visits are by appointment and are typically hosted with Haley.
+Visits are by appointment and are typically hosted with Haley or her brother Neal.
 As of our latest update to this review, visitors are hosted on Thursdays and Fridays for indoor or outdoor seating.
 The space is also used for a limited number of Hayfork member events.

 —

-With only 300 to 500 cases currently produced (depending on the year), as expected distribution is rather selective.
+With slightly under 1,000 cases currently produced (depending on the year), as expected distribution is rather selective.
 Having the luxury of owning the vineyard and additional blocks to source from, they can expand their production as needed and have done so over the past few years.
 One can sometimes find the wine locally at Backroom Wines in Napa, V Wine Cellars in Yountville and ACME Fine Wines in St. Helena as well as direct through their website.
-For more details, visit: www.hayforkwine.com
+For more details, to schedule a tasting or to purchase wine visit: www.hayforkwine.com

 Corey with Blue Coyote in Fort Myers, FL turned us on to the 2017 Cab Sauv.
 Loved it!!
 We have collected for over 2 decades and look forward to adding a few bottles to our cellar🍷